lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 end
 ```

 You can probably guess with a bit an effort.
-And I bet that letting 2 weeks pass and looking at this again you might still need a small effort to remember.
+And I bet that letting 2 weeks pass and looking at this again, you might still need a small effort to remember.

 What about the following code: